-Dr. King’s goal as an educator is straight-forward: he teaches students to develop a love of learning, a passion for thinking critically about how to identify solutions to real-world problems and for taking action and then teaches students to articulate their ideas coherently through presentation and writing.
+My goal as an educator is straight-forward: I teach students to develop a love of learning, a passion for thinking critically about how to identify solutions to real-world problems and for taking action.
+I then teach students to articulate their ideas coherently through presentation and writing.

-He has taught at a number of universities in the United States, as well as in the United Kingdom and Honduras, and for a wide range of socio-economic groups.
-Adapting his approach to different audiences has always required him to remain self-directed, resourceful, and innovative.
-Regardless of circumstances, several core characteristics of his approach remain consistent.
-He creates each of his courses so that students learn how to construct, defend, and criticize arguments; identify and assess tacit assumptions; and gather and evaluate evidence qualitatively and quantitatively.
-And, it helps that he loves to teach; one must, it isn’t for the pay.
+I have taught at a number of universities in the United States, as well as in the United Kingdom and Latin America, and for a wide range of socio-economic groups.
+Adapting my approach to different audiences has always required me to remain self-directed, resourceful, and innovative.
+Regardless of circumstances, several core characteristics of my approach remain consistent.
+I create each of my courses so that students learn how to construct, defend, and criticize arguments; identify and assess tacit assumptions, and gather and evaluate evidence qualitatively and quantitatively.
+And, it helps that I love to teach.

 University of Colorado, Boulder 2010 – 2017

 Faculty of Sustainability, Social Entrepreneurship and Innovation Residential Academic Program and Affiliate of Environmental Studies.

 Faculty of Sustainability Social Entrepreneurship and Innovation, Residential Academic Program